i05nagai/memorandum/language/english_speaking.md

     * happen
         * to happen suddenly and unexpectedly
         * the family was overtaken by tragedy several years ago
+    * to grow, develop, or progress more quickly than sth else
+        * Our US sales have now overtaken our sales in Europe
 * while
     * length of time
     * during